PhilterPaper/PDF-Table/README.md

 =========

 Official repo for PDF::Table module collaboration.

 Any patches, pull requests and feedback are more than welcome.

 =======================
 SOME NOTES

-This module is intended for table generation using PDF::API2 The current version is RC1 and I will apreciate any feedback.
+This module is intended for table generation using PDF::API2 The current version is RC1 and I will appreciate any feedback.
-Developed and tested on i586 Linux SuSE 10.0 and perl, v5.8.7 built for i586-linux-thread-multi
+Developed and tested on i586 Linux SuSE 10.0 and Perl, v5.8.7 built for i586-linux-thread-multi

 CHANGES